 There are no trails or facilities in this highly protected natural area, so this is just a meander walk.
 There is a parking area at the Hwy.
 316 entrance, or street parking at the Tuttle Drive entrance.
 The latter unit has an informal walking trail.
-FMR often hosts a weed-pulling volunteer event at the Coulee in June, and a fall seed collection (this year's is September 29).
+FMR often hosts a weed-pulling volunteer event at the Coulee in June, and a fall seed collection.
+See our events calendar for dates.

 Large-flowered penstemon and hairy puccoon at the Hastings Sand Coulee attract bees and color-deprived humans after a long winter.

 Eye-popping blazing star contrasts with goldenrod in August.